Asoka Ranwala: Local and provincial government

+Controversies

 Educational qualification dispute

 In December 2024, Mahinda Deshapriya, the former Chairman of the Election Commission of Sri Lanka challenged Ranwala to prove that he had a degree as claimed by the newly elected Speaker.
 Deshapriya said that the Speaker should resign if he fails to prove his academic credentials and urged the ruling National People's Power to take action if he failed to do so.
 Ranwala in a public statement dismissed criticism claiming that his advanced qualifications include a postgraduate degree from the University of Moratuwa and a doctoral degree from Waseda University in Japan.

 Newswire reported that the official website for the Sri Lankan Parliament had removed the "Dr." title from Ranwala's profile, raising further questions about the authenticity of his claimed doctorate.
 Independent researcher Dr. Sanjana Hattotuwa confirmed that the edit occurred within 24 hours, based on archived versions of the website.
 While the title "Dr." continued to appear in Google search results for the Speaker's profile, it was removed from the Parliament webpage itself.
 When questioned during a media briefing session, Dr. Nalinda Jayatissa, the cabinet spokesperson, addressed the matter.
 Jayatissa stated that the removal of the title was an administrative decision to align official records with verified credentials.
 However, he did not provide clarification on the validity of the doctorate itself.

 The controversy drew attention from several opposition parties, who have called for greater transparency regarding the academic and honorary titles claimed by elected officials.
 The main opposition party Samagi Jana Balawegaya initiated a motion of no confidence against Ranwala on the basis that he misled the public and the government by falsely claiming to possess a doctorate.
 Amidst the controversy surrounding his educational qualifications, Ranwala tendered his resignation as the speaker of the Parliament on 13 December 2024, only 22 days into his term.

+On 19 January 2026, Bimal Rathnayake, the Minister of Transport, Highways and Urban Development and the Leader of the House, stated on a political talk show broadcast on TV Derana that he doubted whether Ranawala actually possessed a certificate to substantiate his claimed doctorate, as Ranawala had failed to produce one to date in spite of his repeated claims.

+Charges of dangerous driving

+On 12 December 2025, Ranwala was arrested by the police on charges of dangerous driving and failing to prevent an accident.
+The arrest relates to a vehicular collision that occurred on 11 December near Sapugaskanda in the Gampaha District, injuring him and three other individuals, including an infant.
+He was subsequently granted bail by the court on the same date.